DWI & Texas Driver’s License Suspension

 Administrative License Suspension Durations.

-If your license has been suspended because of a DWI arrest, you only have 15 days to ask for a hearing contesting the license suspension.
+If your license has been suspended because of a DWI arrest, you just have 15 days to seek a hearing objecting to the license suspension.

-If you supply a specimen above the legal limit of.08, your license will be suspended for no less than 90 days.
-The license suspension differs depending on if you have an operator’s license, a commercial license or chauffeur license.
+If you offer a specimen above the legal limit of.08, your license will be suspended for no less than 90 days.
+The license suspension varies depending on if you have an operator’s license, a commercial license or chauffeur license.

 License Suspension for Failing a Breath or Blood Test

-Transportation Code 524.022 sets out the length of suspensions in cases where the specific failed the breath or blood test:
+Transportation Code 524.022 sets out the length of suspensions in cases where the specific stopped working the breath or blood test:

-( 1) 90 days if the person’s driving record shows no alcohol-related or drug-related enforcement contact during the Ten Years preceding the date of the individual’s arrest; or
+( 1) 90 days if the individual’s driving record shows no alcohol-related or drug-related enforcement contact during the Ten Years preceding the date of the individual’s arrest; or

 License Suspension for Refusing a Breath or Blood Test

-Transportation Code 724.035 sets out the suspension duration for refusal cases.
+Transportation Code 724.035 sets out the suspension duration for rejection cases.

-( 1) suspend the individual’s license to operate a motor vehicle on a public highway for 180 days; or
+( 1) suspend the individual’s license to run a motor vehicle on a public highway for 180 days; or

 The length of time does it take to get an ALR hearing?